gustavostuff/rgb-love2d/README.md

 1. Run **__GenerateScripts** (from RGB-Pi OS, in Ports -> Love2D)
 2. Do a game search again

+Note: if you're just replacing 1 (or more) .love file with a new one (but same name), you're all set.

 ### Notes for developers